 The Song Jiagou Gold Mine ("Song Jiagou") is located in the Chinese province of Shandong is the Company's flagship project.
 The Company begun commercial production in May 2011 and had annualized gold production of 18,969 ounce during 2012 and has been able to increase the mill throughput from an initial rate of 3,000 tonnes per day to approximately 5,000 tonnes per day.
-The Company continues to work towards reaching full capacity of 6,000 tonnes per day during the next quarter.
+The Company continues to work towards reaching full capacity of 6,000 tonnes per day.

-The Company expects gold production to increase during the next nine months toward the Company's goal of 100,000 ounces per year as it commences to process the higher grade ore from the main ore body at Song Jiagou.
-Over the past four quarters, the Company has processed all mined materials, including material considered waste in the mine plan, resulting in a mill head grade lower than the grade projected for the main ore body.
+The Company expects gold production to continue to increase during the next twelve months toward the Company's goal of 100,000 ounces per year as it commences to process the higher grade ore from the main ore body at Song Jiagou.
+The Company is processing all mined materials, including material considered waste in the mine plan, resulting in a mill head grade lower than the grade projected for the main ore body.
 This practice will be continued until the planned upgrades to the onsite assay lab have been completed.
 These upgrades will allow the Company to implement improved grade control, resulting in turn in higher head grades for ore delivered to the mill.
 The lab improvements will include the addition of fire assay equipment and the expansion of lab facilities to allow more samples to be processed on a daily basis, resulting in better information for the mining operations.